Darby's Rangers

 Darby's Rangers (released in the UK as The Young Invaders) is a 1958 American war film starring James Garner as William Orlando Darby, who organizes and leads the first units of United States Army Rangers during World War II.
-Directed by William Wellman, the picture was shot by Warner Brothers Studios in black and white, to match wartime stock footage included in the production.
+Directed by William Wellman, the film was shot by Warner Bros.
+Pictures in black and white, to match wartime stock footage included in the production.
 It was inspired by the 1945 book Darby's Rangers: An Illustrated Portrayal of the Original Rangers, by Major James J. Altieri, himself a veteran of Darby's force.

 The leading role was Garner's first.
 Jack Warden and Stuart Whitman appear in support.